Achievements and challenges so far with DIY watches

 Access to material

 To make DIY watches, the easiest way to source the material is to buy from Taobao or Alibaba where the Chinese-made parts are cheap and abundant.
-The sames goes from raw materials like metallic plates to every and all parts a watch is made from.
+The same goes for raw materials like metallic plates to every single part a watch is made from.

 Oh and, second hand Chinese watches are amazing for ripping usable parts from.